Emma-Louise Wilson

 Emma-Louise Wilson is an Australian actress.
 She is best known for her role as Katie in the Logie Award and AACTA Award-winning comedy series Utopia.
 She also features in the ensemble for the comedy sketch show Kinne.
 Wilson played a minor role as Katey in the film Any Questions for Ben?
 (2012), where she was spotted by Rob Sitch and offered a role in Utopia.
 Wilson also played the role of Tenille in the wrestling zombie film From Parts Unknown: Fight Like a Girl (2015).

-Wilson was born and lives in Melbourne, Australia.